hyperledger/indy-hipe/text/0025-key-types/README.md

 [summary]: #summary

 Supporting more than 1 key type (secp256k1, etc) for signing and encryption in Indy.
 This implies on-ledger and off-ledger usages.
 Different keys are represented by prefixing them with a fixed size identifier.
 Also only Elliptic curve keys are supported.
-This HIPE does not address keys used for BLS signatures.
 This HIPE is not proposing to support any specific curve.

 # Motivation